Instant coffee is often ridiculed among hardcore coffee snobs. While it’s not amazing, it’s still better than its reputation.

 FINAL THOUGHTS

 While instant coffee will probably never reach the same level of deliciousness as your favorite coffee shop even just a decent manual brew at home, there are still many interesting options on the market today.
-If you’re too busy (or lazy) to go for a regular brew, one of the options in our guide might make your morning a tiny bit more comfortable.
+If you’re too busy (or lazy) to go for a regular brew, one of the options in this taste test might make your morning a tiny bit more comfortable.